dingonewen/oystraz/README.md

 </p>

 <p align="center">
-  <em>An independent personal project - built with passion, AI, and a love for gamified wellness.</em>
+  <em>An independent personal project built with passion, Google AI, and a love for gamified wellness.</em>
 </p>